ros-industrial/industrial_training/gh_pages/_source/demo3/Setting-up-a-robot.md

     1. Copy the content of _iiwa\_stack_/_iiwa\_ros\_java_/_src_ inside the _src_ folder.
     1. Copy the folder _iiwa\_stack_/_iiwa\_ros\_java_/_ROSJavaLib_ into the root of the project.
-    1. Inside Sunrise Workbench select all the files inside _ROSJavaLib_, right click and choose _Build Path_ -> Add to Build Path...
+    1. Inside Sunrise Workbench select all the files inside _ROSJavaLib_, right click and choose _Build Path_ -> Add to Build Path... (you may have to refresh to see them)

+or

 - Create symlinks to iiwa_ros_java: (changes will be tracked by git!)